Kjarr/dots-george/README.md

 ## NOTES

+## I highly recommend using redshift with your theme or using some kind of blue light filter.
+It's a light theme, protect those eye balls!

 You may want to change vsync or refresh rate option in picom.
 I have shadows disabled in this particular rice because it felt more cohesive --kind of pen and paper-esque.
 Just felt right.
 Feel free to tinker to your likings however.

 I use i3lock & betterlockscreen in place of a logindm.
 The power menu will call to a betterlockscreen script.